BruOp/personal-website/content/blog/ibl/index.md

   - Furnace test
 - [x] Talk about recent attempts to address problem, introduce Fdez Aguera
 - [x] Show implementation
-- [ ] Show comparisons for furnace and in pisa
+- [x] Show comparisons for furnace and in pisa
-- [ ] Investigate PI in the denominator of the diffuse part of the equation
+- [x] Investigate PI in the denominator of the diffuse part of the equation
-- [ ] Add conclusion
-- [ ] Add further work
+- [x] Add further work
-- [ ] Add missing screenshots
+- [x] Add missing screenshots
-- [ ] Decide whether this needs to be split up into two blog posts or not
 - [ ] Edit!
 Consider where we figures might help explain things

 ## Introduction and Background